MBA Program Ranks Third in the World for New Alumni “Salary Uplift”

 “I think one indicator that UConn students are wise is the mere fact they recognize the value of a UConn MBA and the return they will see on their hard work and investment,” Warren said.

-Hoffman said she is now earning triple the salary that she did when she started the MBA program in 2012.
+Hoffman said her present salary is significantly higher than it was when she started the MBA program in 2012.
 “But it isn’t all about money,” she said.
 “It is just not possible to move ahead without a resume-builder like an MBA.
 The MBA gave me new opportunities, it was the ticket; but I still had to work very hard.”

 “At UConn, our professors never ‘curved’ grades, we had to work hard,” she said.
 “That truly set me up for the real world.
 We had deadlines, deliverables and case competitions.
 I left UConn ready for work and prepared for the next step.
 I couldn’t be happier with the decision to attend UConn.
 I got a seat at the table with everyone else and I got promoted quickly.
 I was able to excel quickly because of my MBA training.”